HackYourFuture/JavaScript3/Week1/lecture/README.md

 ### 13-xhr-html

-- Show that HTML we want to create from the JSON data
+- Show an example of the HTML we want to create dynamically from the JSON data

 ### 14-xhr-first